The Story of Raphael’s Lost Portrait of a Young Man

 Portrait of a Young Man was created by Raphael probably in 1513-1514.
-By many it is considered to be the most important painting to have gone missing during World War II.
-It was stolen from the Prince Czartoryski Museum in Poland by the Nazis.
+By many, it is considered the most important painting to go missing during World War II.
+It was stolen from the Princes Czartoryski Museum in Poland by the Nazis.

-At this moment, nothing about this story is certain.
-What has happened to the Raphael?
-Was it taken by Hans Frank who in 1945 was fleeing from the Allies?
+Today nothing about this story is certain.
+What happened to Raphael’s painting?
+Was it taken by Hans Frank when he fled from the Allies in 1945?
 Or was it taken by someone else?
 The Allies arrested Frank in May 1945.
 Leonardo’s and Rembrandt’s paintings were found in his villa and luckily came back to Poland.
-But Raphael’s portrait wasn’t there.
+However, Raphael’s portrait wasn’t there.

-In the 2014 film The Monuments Men, which tells the story of an Allied group from the Monuments, Fine Arts, and Archives program that is given the task of finding and saving pieces of art and other culturally important items before Nazis destroy or steal them, the painting is shown being destroyed by the Germans in an unidentified cave or mine that German troops set on fire with flamethrowers.
-But there is no evidence that this situation ever happened.
-On the other hand, from time to time some new information about the portrait pops up - that there is a chance that the painting is in some mysterious private collection in Germany, the United States, Switzerland or in Russia.
-But nothing was officially confirmed yet and the whereabouts of the painting remains unknown.
+The 2014 film The Monuments Men tells the story of an Allied forces group from the Monuments, Fine Arts, and Archives program.
+They were given the task of finding and saving pieces of art and other culturally important items before Nazis destroyed or stole them.
+In the film, the painting is shown being destroyed by the Germans in an unidentified cave or mine that German troops then set on fire with flamethrowers.
+There is no evidence that this event ever happened though.

 What about the portrait itself?
-The subject’s identity is unverified, but many scholars have traditionally regarded it as Raphael’s self-portrait, although there is no proof of this.
-The young man is richly-dressed and confidently-poised.
-It is probable that Raphael’s studious approach to idealized representation of human proportion was based on his studies of ancient athletic and military heroes in Classical sculpture such as Doryphoros and Augustus of Prima Porta.
+The subject’s identity is unverified.
+Many scholars have traditionally regarded it as Raphael’s self-portrait, although there is no proof of this.
+The young man is richly-dressed and confidently poised.
+It is probable that Raphael’s studious approach to the idealized representation of human proportion was based on his studies of ancient athletic and military heroes in Classical sculpture such as Doryphoros and Augustus of Prima Porta.
 The only photos of the painting are in black and white.
-We don’t know what colors Raphael used on it exactly.
+We don’t know exactly what colors Raphael used in it.